CDCgov/reportstream-sftp-ingestion/adr/012-configs.md

 ### Positive

 - We can continue to meet our partners where they are by having partner specific settings in the app in order to provide any needed customizations.
+- We can create separate testing config for the Flexion organizations

 ### Negative

 - Some added complexity for the implementation of configs.
+- Initial implementation of the config will require either restarting or redeploying the app

 ### Risks